 No one has a perfectly symmetrical body.
 So it’s not surprising that the left and right breasts can vary in size, shape, volume, and location.

 In 2006, the British scientific journal Breast Cancer Research published data saying that only one woman in 504 had symmetrical breasts.

 Experts from Emory University School of Medicine in Atlanta, Georgia, found that the left breast is bigger than the right in 62 percent of cases.

 In some people, the difference isn’t striking, whereas, in others, one breast can be a full cup size bigger than the other.

 Usually, this is normal, especially in adolescent girls whose bodies are still developing.

-It is not a muscular organ.
+They are not a muscular organ.

-Pull-ups, squats, plank variations make the muscles of the back and the shoulder girdle stronger, which improves posture and brings the breasts forward.
+Pull-ups, squats, and plank variations make the muscles of the back and the shoulder girdle stronger, which improves posture and brings the breasts forward.

 Following a healthy diet and doing fat-burning exercises such as running, aerobics, and swimming can reduce the size of breasts.